hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `secret` - (Optional) One or more `secret` blocks as defined below.

+* `secure_boot_enabled` - (Optional) Specifies whether secure boot should be enabled on the virtual machine.
+Changing this forces a new resource to be created.

 * `single_placement_group` - (Optional) Should this Virtual Machine Scale Set be limited to a Single Placement Group, which means the number of instances will be capped at 100 Virtual Machines.
 Defaults to `true`.

 * `source_image_id` - (Optional) The ID of an Image which each Virtual Machine in this Scale Set should be based on.